-The previous section focused on early GIS technology and its expressions as three evolutionary phases- Computer Mapping (70s), Spatial Database Management (80s) and Map Analysis/Modeling (90s).
-These efforts established the underlying concepts, structures and tools supporting modern geotechnology.
-What is radically different today is the broad adoption of GIS and its new map forms.
+Early GIS technology and its expressions as three evolutionary phases: Computer Mapping (1970s), Spatial Database Management (1980s) and Map Analysis/Modeling (1990s) established the underlying concepts, structures and tools supporting modern geospatial technology.
+What's radically different today is the broad adoption of GIS and its new map forms.

 In the early years, GIS was considered the domain of a relatively few cloistered techno-geeks "down the hall and to the right."
-Today, it is on everyone's desk, PDA and even cell phone.
-In just three decades it has evolved from an emerging science to a fabric of society that depends on its products from getting driving directions to sharing interactive maps of the family vacation.
+Today, it's on everyone's desk, PDA and even cell phone.
+In just three decades, it has evolved from an emerging science to a fabric of society that depends on its products to get driving directions and share interactive maps of the family vacation.

-Multimedia Mapping (2010s, Full Circle)
+Multimedia Mapping (2010s, Full Cycle)

-In fact, the U.S. Department of Labor has designated Geotechnology as one of the three "megatechnologies" of the 21st century-right up there with Nanotechnology and Biotechnology.
+In fact, the U.S. Department of Labor has designated geospatial technology as one of the three "megatechnologies" of the 21st century-right up there with nanotechnology and biotechnology.
 This broad acceptance and impact is in large part the result of the general wave of computer pervasiveness in modern society.
-We expect information to be just a click away and spatial information is no exception.
+People expect information to be "just a click away," and spatial information is no exception.

 However, societal acceptance also is the result of the new map forms and processing environments.
-Flagship GIS systems, once heralded as "toolboxes," are giving way to web services and tailored application solutions.
-There is growing number of websites with extensive sets of map layers that enable users to mix and match their own custom views.
-Data exchange and interoperability standards are taking hold to extend this flexibility to multiple nodes on the web, with some data from here, analytic tools from there and display capabilities from over there.
-The results are high-level applications that speak in a user's idiom (not GIS-speak) and hide the complexity of data manipulation and obscure command sequences.
-In this new environment, the user focuses on the spatial logic of a solution and is hardly aware that GIS even is involved.
+Flagship GISs, previously heralded as "toolboxes," are giving way to Web services and tailored application solutions.

+There's a growing number of Web sites with extensive sets of map layers that enable users to "mix and match" their own custom views.
+Data exchange and interoperability standards are taking hold to extend this flexibility to multiple nodes on the Web, with some data from here, analytic tools from there and display capabilities from over there.

+The results are high-level applications that speak in a user's idiom (not GIS-speak), hiding the complexity of data manipulation and obscure command sequences.
+In this new environment, users focus on the spatial logic of a solution and are hardly aware that GIS is involved.

-Another characteristic of the new processing environment is the full integration the global positioning system and remote sensing imagery with GIS.
+Another characteristic of the new processing environment is the full integration of Global Positioning System (GPS) and remote-sensing imagery with GIS.
 GPS and the digital map bring geographic positioning to the palm of your hand.
-Toggling on and off an aerial photograph provides reality as a backdrop to GIS summarized and modeled information.
-Add ancillary systems, such as robotics, to the mix and new automated procedures for data collection and onthe-fly applications arise.
+Toggling on and off an aerial photograph provides reality as a backdrop to GIS-summarized and modeled information.
+Add ancillary systems, such as robotics, to the mix, and new automated procedures for data collection and on-the-fly applications arise.

-In addition to the changes in the processing environment, contemporary maps have radical new forms of display beyond the historical 2D planimetric paper map.
-Today, one expects to be able to drape spatial information on a 3D view of the terrain.
-Virtual reality can transform the information from pastel polygons to rendered objects of trees, lakes and buildings for near photographic realism.
+In addition to the changes in the processing environment, contemporary maps have radical new forms of display beyond the historical 2-D planimetric paper map.
+Users now expect to be able to drape spatial information on a 3-D view of the terrain.

+Virtual reality can transform the information from pastel polygons to rendered objects of trees, lakes and buildings for near-photographic realism.
 Embedded hyperlinks access actual photos, video, audio, text and data associated with map locations.
-Immersive imaging enables the user to interactively pan and zoom in all directions within a display.
+Immersive imaging enables users to interactively pan and zoom in all directions within a display.

-4D GIS (XYZ and time) is the next major frontier.
+4-D GIS (X,Y,Z and time) is the next major frontier.
 Currently, time is handled as a series of stored map layers that can be animated to view changes on the landscape.
-Add predictive modeling to the mix and proposed management actions (e.g., timber harvesting and subsequent vegetation growth) can be introduced to look into the future.
-Tomorrow's data structures will accommodate time as a stored dimension and completely change the conventional mapping paradigm.
+Add predictive modeling to the mix, and proposed management actions (e.g., timber harvesting and subsequent vegetation growth) can be introduced to look into the future.
+Future data structures will accommodate time as a stored dimension and completely change the conventional mapping paradigm.